gini/gini-mobile-ios/HealthSDK/GiniHealthSDK/Documentation/source/Integration.md

 The `BankSelectionBottomSheet` presentation requires a `PaymentComponentsController` instance from the `Integrate the Payment component` step 1.

 > **Note:**
-> - The `BankSelectionBottomSheet` can be presented modally, used in a container view or pushed to a navigation view controller.
-Make sure to add your own navigation around the provided views.
+> - We strongly recommend to present `BankSelectionBottomSheet` modally with a `.overFullScreen` presentation style.

 > ⚠️  **Important:**
 > - The `BankSelectionBottomSheet` presentation should happen in `func didTapOnBankPicker(documentId: String?)` inside